technomancy/leiningen/README.md

 Other keys accepted:

-* :namespaces - if set, only AOT-compile namespaces listed here rather than all namespaces found in src/ directory
+* :namespaces - if set, only AOT-compile namespaces listed here rather than all namespaces found in src/ directory.
-* :main - specify a namespace to use as main for an executable jar
+* :main - specify a namespace to use as main for an executable jar.
-* :repositories - additional maven repositories to search for dependencies
+* :repositories - additional maven repositories to search for dependencies.
 * :source-path, :compile-path, :library-path, :test-path - alternate locations for src/, classes/, lib/, and test/ directories.